filiptibell/tooling-language-server/README.md

 Features that are currently supported:

 - Diagnostics for:
-  - A newer package version is available
+  - A newer dependency version is available
   - Invalid author / name / version
-- Hover for information about a package (description, links)
+- Hover for information about a dependency (description, links)
+- Autocomplete for dependencies - authors + names + versions
-- Quick action to update to a new package version
+- Quick action to update to a new dependency version

 Features that will be supported:

 - Diagnostics for:
-  - Invalid package realm
+  - Invalid dependency realm
-- Autocomplete for packages - authors + names + versions

 </details>